xmusphlkg/CNIDS/Report/information/Hepatitis D.md

-Hepatitis D, also known as delta hepatitis, is a viral infection caused by the hepatitis D virus (HDV) which can only infect individuals who are also infected with the hepatitis B virus (HBV).
-HDV is considered a satellite virus as it requires HBV to replicate and cause infection.
-Hepatitis D is a significant public health concern, particularly in regions where HBV infection rates are high.
+Hepatitis D, also known as delta hepatitis, is a viral infection that only occurs in individuals who are already infected with the hepatitis B virus (HBV).
+It is caused by the hepatitis D virus (HDV), a defective RNA virus that relies on HBV for replication.
+The co-infection of HBV and HDV leads to a more severe form of liver disease.

 Historical Context and Discovery:
-Hepatitis D was first discovered in 1977 by Dr. Mario Rizzetto in Italy.
-Dr. Rizzetto identified a novel antigen in the blood of patients with chronic hepatitis B, which was later determined to be the HDV antigen.
-The discovery of HDV highlighted the existence of a new viral agent that could worsen the course of hepatitis B infection and lead to severe liver disease.
+Hepatitis D was initially identified in 1977 by Dr. Mario Rizzetto and his colleagues in Italy.
+They discovered a new antigen in the blood of patients with chronic hepatitis B, which they named the delta antigen.
+Later, it was determined that this antigen was linked to a new virus, HDV.

-Prevalence:
+Global Prevalence:
-The global prevalence of hepatitis D varies widely across different regions.
-It is estimated that around 5% of the global HBV-infected population is also co-infected with HDV, representing approximately 15-20 million people worldwide.
-However, the prevalence rates are not evenly distributed, with the highest rates observed in certain regions such as Sub-Saharan Africa, the Amazon Basin, the Middle East, and Central Asia.
-In these areas, HDV co-infection rates can exceed 20% among HBV-infected individuals.
+Hepatitis D is a significant public health concern in many regions around the world, although its prevalence varies greatly.
+The prevalence of HDV is highest in areas where HBV infection is widespread, including Sub-Saharan Africa, the Amazon Basin, Mongolia, and parts of Eastern Europe and Asia.
+In these regions, 70-90% of individuals with HBV also have HDV co-infection.
+Conversely, in Western countries and places with effective HBV vaccination programs, the prevalence of HDV is relatively low.

 Transmission Routes:
-Hepatitis D is primarily transmitted through percutaneous exposure to infected blood or blood products.
-The most common route of transmission is through sharing contaminated needles and syringes among injecting drug users.
-Other modes of transmission include sexual contact, especially in individuals with high-risk sexual behaviors, and vertical transmission from an infected mother to her child during childbirth.
+Hepatitis D is mostly transmitted through contact with infected blood.
+The primary mode of transmission is through percutaneous exposure to contaminated blood or blood products, such as sharing needles or syringes among drug users, receiving tainted blood transfusions or organ transplants, and unsafe medical procedures.
+While less common, transmission can also occur through sexual contact and from mother to child.
+Moreover, close household contact with an infected individual can result in HDV transmission.

 Affected Populations:
-Individuals who are at the highest risk of acquiring hepatitis D are those who already have a chronic HBV infection.
-This includes individuals with an active HBV infection or those who are carriers of the virus.
-Certain populations are particularly vulnerable to HDV infection, such as injecting drug users, individuals with multiple sexual partners, and individuals receiving blood transfusions in regions where HDV is endemic.
+Hepatitis D primarily affects individuals already infected with HBV.
+Therefore, at-risk populations for HDV infection include those with chronic HBV infection, injection drug users, individuals undergoing hemodialysis, and those who have received contaminated blood or blood products.
+HDV infection is more common among men, likely due to higher rates of risky behaviors.

 Key Statistics:
-- It is estimated that 15-20 million people worldwide are co-infected with hepatitis D and hepatitis B.
+- Approximately 15-20 million people worldwide are estimated to be co-infected with HBV and HDV.
+- The prevalence of HDV varies significantly among regions, ranging from less than 1% in certain European countries to over 70% in specific Sub-Saharan African countries.
-- Chronic hepatitis D infection can lead to more severe liver disease and a higher risk of developing cirrhosis and hepatocellular carcinoma compared to hepatitis B alone.
+- HDV infection is associated with more severe liver disease and a higher risk of liver cirrhosis, liver failure, and hepatocellular carcinoma compared to HBV infection alone.
-- HDV infection increases the risk of developing fulminant hepatitis, a severe form of acute liver failure.
-- The mortality rate among individuals with chronic hepatitis D is significantly higher compared to those with chronic hepatitis B alone.
+- The annual global mortality rate due to HDV is estimated to be 20,000 to 30,000 deaths.

-Risk Factors:
+Major Risk Factors:
-The major risk factors associated with hepatitis D transmission include:
-1. Injection drug use: Sharing contaminated needles and syringes is a significant risk factor for HDV transmission.
-2. High-risk sexual behaviors: Engaging in unprotected sexual intercourse with multiple partners increases the risk of HDV transmission.
-3. Blood transfusions: Receiving blood or blood products from an infected donor can transmit HDV, although this risk has significantly decreased due to improved screening of blood donations.
-4. Vertical transmission: Infants born to mothers with HDV infection are at risk of acquiring the virus during childbirth.
+The primary risk factor for HDV transmission is having chronic HBV infection.
+Other risk factors include injection drug use, sharing needles or syringes, receiving contaminated blood or blood products, and engaging in unsafe medical procedures.
+Additionally, unprotected sexual contact with an individual infected with both HBV and HDV can lead to HDV transmission.

 Impact on Different Regions and Populations:
-The impact of hepatitis D varies across regions.
-In areas with a high prevalence of HBV infection, such as Sub-Saharan Africa and parts of Asia, the burden of hepatitis D is considerable.
-These regions often experience a higher incidence of severe liver disease and have a higher prevalence of HDV-related cirrhosis and hepatocellular carcinoma.
-In contrast, in regions where HBV infection rates are low, the prevalence of hepatitis D is also low.
+The impact of HDV varies across different regions and populations.
+In areas with high rates of HBV and HDV co-infection, such as Sub-Saharan Africa and the Amazon Basin, HDV infection is a leading cause of chronic liver disease and hepatocellular carcinoma.
+In these regions, HDV significantly contributes to the burden of liver-related morbidity and mortality.
+Conversely, in Western countries with successful HBV vaccination programs, the prevalence of HDV is lower, and the disease has a limited impact.

-Demographic variations exist within populations affected by HDV.
-Injecting drug users, men who have sex with men, and individuals with a history of incarceration are more likely to acquire HDV due to their higher risk behaviors.
-Additionally, certain ethnic and immigrant populations may have higher rates of HDV due to cultural practices or higher prevalence of HBV within their communities.

-In conclusion, hepatitis D is a significant global health problem, particularly in regions with high rates of HBV infection.
-The transmission of HDV occurs mainly through percutaneous exposure to infected blood, with injecting drug use being a major risk factor.
-The impact of hepatitis D on different regions and populations varies, with higher prevalence rates observed in certain regions and among specific high-risk groups.
+In conclusion, Hepatitis D is a viral infection that exclusively occurs in individuals with HBV.
+Its global prevalence varies, with high rates in regions where HBV infection is endemic.
+HDV transmission occurs through percutaneous exposure, sexual contact, and maternal-fetal transmission.
+HDV infection leads to more severe liver disease than HBV infection alone and carries a higher risk of cirrhosis and hepatocellular carcinoma.
+Understanding the epidemiology and impact of HDV is crucial for implementing effective prevention strategies and improving global healthcare.